 While money can never truly replace the loss of a loved one, compensation from a wrongful death lawsuit can help alleviate the financial burdens that come with the loss and provide a level of accountability that can help with the grieving process.

-Let the experienced attorneys at VanDerGinst Law manage your wrongful death case while you work through this difficult time.
+Let the experienced Illinois wrongful death attorneys at VanDerGinst Law manage your case while you work through this difficult time.

 Illinois Wrongful Death Law

 Wrongful death in Illinois is defined as the death of a person caused by a wrongful act, neglect, or default and the act, if the result was not death, would have allowed the victim to pursue a claim for personal injury against those responsible.
 A wrongful death lawsuit is brought on behalf of the victim, but only certain people are able to bring the case in Illinois.